MGray55/event_app/README.md

 - Data displayed using ng-grid directive: https://angular-ui.github.io/ng-grid/
 - Uses browser navigator to geolocate user (if available)
+- If the user doesn't allow use of current location, feedback is displayed to enter a zip code instead
 - Uses Google API to geolocate event instances
 - Uses $q.all to batch multiple promises
 - Uses Google API to calculate distance from user to events